 What are the main massage styles?

-Which massage style is best for muscle tension?
+Which massage style may suit muscle tension?

 Is firm massage always better?